openhwgroup/programs/cores/cv32e40p/user_manual/source/control_status_registers.rst

 | 31:0  | R    | **data**                                                         |
 +-------+------+------------------------------------------------------------------+

-Accessible in Debug Mode or M-Mode when trigger support is enabled (using the DbgTriggerEn parameter).
+Accessible in Debug Mode or M-Mode.
 Since native triggers are not supported, writes to this register from M-Mode will be ignored.
 This register stores the instruction address to match against for a breakpoint trigger.

 Trigger Data Register 3 (``tdata3``)